-Regular communication with CCS teachers is essential at CCS.
-If you are planning to be unavailable to communicate with your scholar's teacher for a period of time, please notify the teacher so that proper arrangements to monitor your scholar's progress and attendance can be made.
+Regular communication with your ST is essential at CCS.
+If you are planning to be unavailable to communicate with your ST for a period of time, please notify your ST so that proper arrangements to monitor your scholar's progress and attendance can be made.